-Prop weapons of any kind are not allowed on the festival grounds at the Johnson County Community College during the Greater Kansas City Japan Festival, on Saturday October 1st, 2016.
+Prop weapons of any kind are not allowed on the festival grounds at the Johnson County Community College during the Greater Kansas City Japan Festival.
 This includes plastic swords, knives, or other weapons including those used for Cosplay.
 If a festival volunteer observes any attendee carrying such a prop, they will be asked to take the prop off the festival grounds immediately.

 The only exception will be prop weapons used by entrants in the Cosplay contest.
 These props may not be carried around the festival grounds during the day and may only be used during the Cosplay contest.
 Prop weapons used in the Cosplay contest must be carried directly backstage to the Polsky Theatre just prior to the Cosplay contest from 6:15-6:30pm.
 The Cosplay contest will be held from 6:30pm-7pm in Polsky Theatre.
 After the contest, the props must be removed from the festival grounds.